Trey Mancini Player Props: Cubs vs. Angels

 Trey Mancini At The Plate

-- Mancini is batting .241 with five doubles, four home runs and 16 walks.
+- Mancini is hitting .241 with six doubles, four home runs and 16 walks.

-- In 22.4% of his games this year, Mancini has had at least one RBI.
-He's picked up more than one in 8.2% and driven in three or more of his team's runs in three contests.
+- In 24.0% of his games this season, Mancini has had at least one RBI.
+He's picked up more than one in 8.0% and driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.